Deploy Node.js & MongoDB app to AppFog

 //etc etc etc

-Note: If you've selected the 'mongodb2' service, use the above code, otherwise for the 'mongodb' service, please use:
+Note: If you selected the ‘mongodb2’ service, use the code above.
+For the ‘mongodb’ service, use:

 var mongo = env['mongodb-1.8'][0]['credentials'];

-The last thing I'm going to explain in this post is af tunnel.
-This tool allows you to remotely connect to your service - in our case to MongoDB - and run queries against it.
-This is extremely useful - it not only allows you to see what data is in your database but also let's you import data.
+The last thing I’ll cover is af tunnel.
+This tool lets you remotely connect to your service (in our case MongoDB) and run queries against it.
+It’s extremely useful.
+You can inspect your data and import new data.

-First of all, install a tool called Caldecott by executing gem install caldecott.
-(I had an issue where my Ubuntu system told me I need to have Ruby version greater than 1.9.3 in order to install caldecott - which I had.
-So I updated to 2.0.0 which caused further issues, so I reverted back to 1.9.3 and then caldecott installed without any problems.
-It still baffles me.)
+First, install a tool called Caldecott by running gem install caldecott.
+(I had an issue where my Ubuntu system demanded Ruby greater than 1.9.3, which I already had.
+So I updated to 2.0.0, which caused more problems.
+I reverted to 1.9.3 and caldecott installed without complaint.
+Still baffles me.)

-In the first terminal execute af services which will list all the services against your account.
-Select one from the provisioned services and run af tunnel [servicename].
-You should see something similar:
+In the first terminal, run af services to list all services on your account.
+Pick one from the provisioned services and run af tunnel [servicename].
+You should see something like this:

-Then, in your second window, use the username/password combination to connect to the database via port 10000 mongo --port 10000 -u[username] -p[password] db (do not close the first window as that will stop the tunnel):
+In the second window, use the username/password combination to connect to the database via port 10000: mongo --port 10000 -u[username] -p[password] db (don’t close the first window, or you’ll kill the tunnel):

-And this is it.
-I hope some of you will give AppFog a go, it's a great free service and once you get your head around on how to create an app and how to configure it to work in their environment deploying should become very easy.
-For further reference please consult their AF CLI reference page.
+That’s the lot.
+I hope some of you give AppFog a try.
+It’s a solid free service, and once you wrap your head around creating an app and configuring it for their environment, deploying gets very easy.
+For more details, check their AF CLI reference page (AppFog has since shut down).

-Also I am giving you a great starting point - if you don't have a Node.js / MongoDB app at the moment, feel free to use the one that I put together - it's available on GitHub. data.json contains all the information about airports, you'll have to import that dataset into MongoDB using mongoimport first - use the above explained tunneling method to access the AppFog MongoDB service.
+And here’s a starting point: if you don’t have a Node.js / MongoDB app handy, feel free to use the one I put together on GitHub.
+The data.json file contains all the airport information.
+You’ll need to import that dataset into MongoDB using mongoimport first, via the tunnelling method explained above.

 Happy deploying!